 For example, your boss is likely to have high power and influence over your projects and high interest.
 Your family may have high interest, but are unlikely to have power over it.

+High

+Keep informed Involve them closely

-Power High Keep informed about the process Involve them closely in the process Low Minimum effort needed Communicate regularly Low High
+about the process in the process

+Power

+Minimum effort needed Communicate

+regularly

+Low

+Low High

+Inte rest